 #4: KPMG Salary Information

 Originating in Amsterdam, KPMG is home to 150,000 employees and report an average annual profit of $23 billion.
 They have locations all over the world including China, India, US, and many more.
 The average tax accountant salary at KPMG is in the range of $46,000 to $62,000.
 But, it’s a good idea to stick around for 5 years because then the average salary goes up to $106,000.

 KPMG offers free online training resources and college classes, which can help ensure a higher starting salary.
 KPMG is a diverse firm, like Ernst & Young, and their many international offices makes them a culturally rich working environment.
 This means that you can benefit from higher starting salaries if you are located in China, India, or Europe, not just New York City.

 One thing to remember is that accountant salaries don’t stay at the same level, especially for hard working, dedicated employees.
 There are noticeable pay increases when moving up in the ranks at all four firms, and that the amount you make annually is likely to change for the better, quickly too.
-If you’re graduating from a reputable school with an accounting or finance degree with a few years of experience or an internship, you could find yourself with a cushy accounting job right out of school, especially when you’ve got that CPA certification in sight.
+If you’re graduating from a reputable school with an accounting or finance degree with a few years of experience or an internship, you could find yourself with a cushy accounting job right out of school, especially when you’ve got that CPA license in sight.

 Now that you have learned about how much you could make at a Big Four company, why don’t you get started and start learning about CPA Exam Review Courses?